 Although uncommon, both topical and oral minoxidil could cause more severe side effects and allergic reactions.

-Minoxidil only works when it’s actively in your system.
+Minoxidil works only when it’s actively in your system.
 If you stop taking minoxidil, you can expect to see hair loss resume in about three to four months.

 That’s why it’s vital to continue taking minoxidil even when you’re not seeing immediate results.